-The Mara represents a small genus within the cavy family.
+- The Mara represents a small genus within the cavy family.
 Currently, we know of only two separate species of this genus still existing.

-They also appear to be most common in Paraguay and the Patagonian steppes of Argentina.
-This unique animal forms the fourth largest known rodent on earth.
-They also move much faster than most rodents, being capable of running or hopping at speeds of as much as 18 mph (30 kph).
+- It also has the ability to move much faster than most rodents, being capable of running or hopping at speeds of as much as 18 mph (30 kph).

-They average roughly 18 in (45 cm) in height.
+Individuals average roughly 18 in (45 cm) in height.
 Mature individuals also weigh as much as 24 lb (11 kg).
 The animal lives as principally diurnal and also mates for life, typically producing 1-3 offspring per litter.